Get started with Power BI Q&A

 From your Power BI workspace, select Get Data > Samples > Retail Analysis Sample > Connect.

 Open the report in Editing View by selecting Edit Report.
-If you are not an owner of a report, you will not have the option to open the report in Editing view.
+If you aren't the owner of a report, you don't have the option to open the report in Editing view.

 How would we go about creating this same line chart using Q&A?